 The role of the CEO is subordinate to the Board of Directors and its main task is to carry out the daily management of Alligator and the daily activities of the Company.
 The Board of Director’s rules of procedure and instructions for the CEO stipulate for which matters the Board of Directors is responsible to decide upon, and which decisions fall within the CEO’s area of responsibility.
 The CEO is also responsible for producing reports and necessary data for decision-making ahead of Board Meetings and for presenting the material at Board Meetings.

-Alligator has a Management Team which in addition to the CEO is comprised of the Company’s Chief Financial Officer, Chief Operating Officer and Chief Scientific Officer.
+Alligator has an Executive Management Team which in addition to the CEO is comprised of the Company’s Chief Scientific Officer, Chief Financial Officer, Chief Technology Officer and Chief Medical Officer.

 1 Refers to shares (S) and warrants (TO) in program TO 2022/2025 I, held in their own name and/or by affiliated natural and/or legal persons.